She notices the pattern.

 Rain tapped steadily against the windows, the gray morning light flattening the room into shades of steel and glass.
 Rows of analysts sat hunched at their stations, keyboards whispering.
 No one looked up.

 Olivia could see Dan’s office, which was positioned at the short end of a T-shaped hall, the glass facing out toward the analysts’ floor.
 The blinds were usually left open.
 Today, they were shut tight, turning the glass into a dull mirror that showed only her own reflection as she approached it.
-Her reflection looked back at her like it didn’t know the ending either.
+Her reflection looked back at her like it didn’t know what was about to happen either.

 They passed the break room.
 The smell of burnt coffee drifted out, sharp and bitter.
 Olivia slowed without thinking as they approached Dan’s office.